Duration:

 See the University’s guidance on fee status and fee liability for information on Home/Republic of Ireland, Islands and Overseas student classification.
 As well as covering University and College fees, students will also have to support their maintenance costs.
 As Oxford is a relatively expensive place to live, it is recommended that students consult the University’s guidance on living costs when planning their budget, to cover accommodation, meals and other living expenses.

-Full-time students are required by the University’s regulations to be in residence in Oxford for each of the 8 weeks of Michaelmas and Trinity terms and the 10 weeks of Hilary term.
+Full-time students are required by the University’s regulations to be in residence in Oxford for each of the 8 weeks of Michaelmas, Hilary and Trinity terms.
 You will be free to leave Oxford after the end of each term but are advised to return during the week prior to the start of the next term (referred to as 0th week).
-In addition students are required to sit written examinations in week 9 of their first term and 0th week and (for certain courses) 10th week in their second term and thus must be resident in Oxford at these times.
-You will need to submit your thesis in person to the Examination Schools by August 1st (or the nearest working day if this falls at the weekend) and you will also need to be available to return to Oxford in late August or September in the event of being called back for viva voce.
+In addition, students are required to sit written examinations in 0th week in their second term and thus must be resident in Oxford at this time.

 We have structured the course so that during Michaelmas Term (the first term in the academic year) and Trinity Term (the last term in the academic year), you will only need to spend one day a week in Oxford.
 During Hilary Term (the second term in the academic year), there are several options courses, so the days and times you are in Oxford will depend on which courses you take.
 You will also need to set aside one further day a week (or the equivalent hours) in all three terms for independent study.